mtlynch/mtlynch.io/content/retrospectives/2024/11/index.md

 In October, I added support for reviewing TV show, so I had to correct a lot of assumptions in the codebase about the reviews always being of movies.

 The [full change](https://github.com/mtlynch/screenjournal/pull/359) ended up hitting 2k lines of code, which is a bit unwieldy to understand in a single changelist.
-I'm using the term "changelist," but I'm talking about something like a pull request in Github terms or a merge request in Gitlab terms.
+I'm using the term "changelist," but I'm talking about something like a pull request in GitHub terms or a merge request in GitLab terms.

 In the past, the way I've tackled large changes like this is that I have a feature branch that's in a broken or incomplete state until I finish the feature.
-I either make changes directly into the feature branch or I branch off that feature branch again for a subtask and then merge in the subtask when I'm done.
+I either make changes directly into the feature branch, or I branch off that feature branch again for a subtask and then merge in the subtask when I'm done.

 The problem with this approach is that the feature branch becomes a giant blob of changes that are too large to understand.
 You can see an example of this [when I migrated What Got Done from Firestore to SQLite](https://github.com/mtlynch/whatgotdone/pull/639).
 There were lots of substeps within that change, but they're not inspectable because everything is mixed together.